silverRnk/my-calculator-app/README.md

             value:string
         }
     ```
-where each button has a click event that would called a `SimpleCalculator` method `enterAnInput`.
+where each button has a click event that would call the `SimpleCalculator` method `enterAnInput`.
 At each click
 it would passed the coupled value from the button to the `enterAnInput`.
 An update to `display` would be made

 Once the user is satisfied with its input, it would now evaluate the expression.
 To do that it would send a `GET` request with the expression to Rest Api url `api/v1/compute` as a url parameter. [click here](https://github.com/silverRnk/my-calculator-app#rest-api)